kstenerud/concise-encoding/cte-specification.md

 Although not a requirement, it's generally expected that a custom type implementation would provide both a binary and text encoding, with the binary encoding preferred for CBE documents, and the text encoding preferred for CTE documents.
 Note, however, that both encodings can handle both types.
 The only difference would be human readability in CTE documents, and codec efficiency in CBE documents.

+When both custom binary and text forms of a data type are provided, they must be 1:1 convertible to each other without data loss.

 It's important to avoid parsing ambiguity when designing your custom type encodings.
 The simplest approach for binary data is to prepend a type field.
 For text data, "function-style" encoding (`t"mytype(1, 2.0, 'three')"`) is usually sufficient.

 #### Custom Type (Binary Encoding)